 In October 2022, the Una Sana Canton Police Commissioner completed his four-year mandate, and the post remains vacant.
-Una Sana Canton doesn’t have a functioning Independent Board.
+Una Sana Canton does not have a functioning Independent Board.

 Intelligence

-On 23 February 2023, the Council of Ministers of Bosnia and Herzegovina appointed a new Director-General, Deputy Director-General, and Chief Inspector of the Intelligence-Security Agency of Bosnia and Herzegovina for four-year mandates.
-The mandates of the previous Director-General, Deputy Director-General, and Chief Inspector expired in November 2019.
-On 15 March, the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) adopted sanctions against the previous Director-General Osman Mehmedagić, indicating that he had abused a state-owned telecommunications company to benefit one party.
+On 23 February 2023, the Council of Ministers of Bosnia and Herzegovina appointed a new Director-General, Deputy Director-General and Chief Inspector of the Intelligence and Security Agency of Bosnia and Herzegovina for four-year mandates.
+The mandates of the previous Director-General, Deputy Director-General and Chief Inspector expired in November 2019.
+On 15 March, the Office of Foreign Assets Control of the United States Department of the Treasury adopted sanctions against the previous Director-General, Osman Mehmedagić, indicating that he had abused a State-owned telecommunications company to benefit one party.

 VII.
 Economy

-Economic Trends
+Economic trends

 In general, the preliminary indicators of economic activity in 2022 show some positive trends and recovery from the COVID-19-related slumps.
 However, they do not necessarily reflect an accurate economic and social development level.
 In certain areas, statistical progress is due to a low base for comparison or external factors.

-In 2022 total exports and imports increased by 25.9% and 32.6%, respectively compared to the same period last year, while industrial production grew by 1.7%.
-The inflation rate was 14.8%.
-Foreign direct investments in 2022 totaled BAM 1.2 billion, an increase of 16.3% compared to 2021.
-The banking sector was assessed as generally stable, liquid, and profitable.
-According to the preliminary data, in 2022, the banking sector in Bosnia and Herzegovina achieved a record profit of BAM 502 million, a 22.8% increase compared to last year.
-On 3 February 2023, the rating agency Standard & Poor’s reaffirmed the sovereign credit rating of Bosnia and Herzegovina at “B” and changed the outlook from “stable” to “positive.”
+In 2022, total exports and imports increased by 25.9 per cent and 32.6 per cent, respectively, as compared with the same period in 2021, while industrial production grew by 1.7 per cent.
+The inflation rate was 14.8 per cent.
+Foreign direct investments in 2022 totalled KM 1.2 billion, an increase of 16.3 per cent as compared with 2021.
+The banking sector was assessed as generally stable, liquid and profitable.
+According to the preliminary data, in 2022, the banking sector in Bosnia and Herzegovina achieved a record profit of KM 502 million, a 22.8 per cent increase as compared with2021.
+On 3 February 2023, the rating agency Standard and Poor’s reaffirmed the sovereign credit rating of Bosnia and Herzegovina at “B” and changed the outlook from “stable” to “positive.”

-At the end of 2022, there were 354.323 unemployed persons, or 5.7% fewer compared to the same month in 2021.
-The registered unemployment rate in November was 29.5%.
-The labor force survey-based unemployment rate for the third quarter of 2023 is around 14.8%.
-Out of the total number of unemployed persons (203,000): 61.9% persons are age 25 - 49 years, 19.2% are age 15 - 24, 18,4% are age 50 - 64, and 0.4% are older than 65.
-Registered employment at the end of November 2022 totaled 846,912 persons, or 0.1% increase compared to the previous month.
+At the end of 2022, there were 354,323 unemployed persons, or 5.7 per cent fewer as compared with the same month in 2021.
+The registered unemployment rate in November was 29.5 per cent.
+The labour force survey-based unemployment rate for the third quarter of 2023 is approximately 14.8 per cent.
+Of the total number of unemployed persons (203,000), 61.9 per cent are aged 25–49 years, 19.2 per cent are aged 15–24, 18.4 per cent are aged 50–64, and 0.4 per cent are older than 65.
+Registered employment at the end of November 2022 totalled 846,912 persons, or a 0.1 per cent increase as compared with the previous month.

-The number of pensioners continues to increase, totaling 710,700 persons at the end of December.
-The average net salary of BAM 1,190 and the average pension of BAM 480 remain significantly below the average price of the basket of goods of over BAM 2,800 for a four-member family.
+The number of pensioners continues to increase, totalling 710,700 persons at the end of December.
+The average net salary of KM 1,190 and the average pension of KM 480 remain significantly below the average price of the basket of goods of over KM 2,800 for a four-member family.
 This suggests that even those with steady incomes struggle to make ends meet.
 Pensioners are particularly vulnerable.
-About 60% of pensioners or around 426,000 persons, receive the minimum pensions of BAM 242 in Republika Srpska and BAM 445 in the Federation of Bosnia and Herzegovina.
-They must survive on BAM 8 - 14 a day.
+Some 60 per cent of pensioners or approximately 426,000 persons, receive the minimum pensions of KM 242 in the Republika Srpska and KM 445 in the Federation of Bosnia and Herzegovina.
+They must survive on KM 8–14 a day.